-Delaware Crime Stoppers is a member of Crime Stoppers USA, Crime Stoppers International and the National Crime Stoppers organization that spans the United States.
+Delaware Crime Stoppers is a member of Crime Stoppers USA and the National Crime Stoppers organization that spans the United States.
 Together, these organizations have built a network of local US programs that work together to help prevent and solve crime in communities and schools within our state and across the nation.

 Delaware Crime Stoppers is seen as the Premiere Community Based Crime Solving Program in the State of Delaware.

 - Supporting existing community and school crime fighting programs.

 - Encouraging and assisting the growth of community and school Crime reporting programs throughout the State of Delaware.

 - Enabling Crime Stoppers to be the most cost effective crime solving tool for law enforcement.

 - Maintaining a strong communications network within the State of Delaware and among US Crime Stoppers programs, law enforcement, media and the general public.

 When you see a crime in progress the first thing to do is dial 911.
 Delaware Crime Stoppers is NOT a law enforcement agency nor are we an emergency reporting center.